Evidence-Based Coping Skills for Kids + ParentsEnrol Now for the April School Holidays

 Some kids express a fear of making mistakes.
 Others miss out on positive social interactions due to their inability to form and maintain healthy friendships.

 We combine Cognitive Behavioural Therapy (CBT) and evidence-based strategies to boost executive skills to help kids build resilience, prevent and reduce anxiety.
 Kids learn with other kids.
 Teens learn with teens.
+Parents learn with parents.

 Cognitive Behavioural Therapy